 Well , I am a momblogger because I am a mom and a blogger at the same time.
 I am proud to be both.
 While this blog focused partly on parenting, more than half of my topics are about life in general or completely unrelated-to-parenting topics.

-Seven years have passed since I started this blog and I have evolved from writing on parenting , family life and grief recovery issues to being active and blogging for social good.
+10 years have passed since I started this blog.
+I blogged about my unspeakable grief because I lost my precious son on May 27, 2000.
+I wanted to offer hope.
+Through the years, I evolved from writing on parenting , family life and grief recovery issues to being active and blogging for social good.
 That is aside from my tech , and food blogs.

 Together with other bloggers, Blog Watch was born in 2009 in answer to a clamor in my mommy community that they wanted to know more about electoral issues.
 Never in my wildest dreams did I ever want to pursue the political scene.
 Just like any social media experiment, you never know what clicks or not in the internet.